17 travel gadgets you need for your next trip or vacation

 Willis Lai / Foundry

-The Steam Deck is a great handheld gaming system that allows you to play your favorite PC games on the go.
+The Steam Deck for $399.00 on the Steam store is a great handheld gaming system that allows you to play your favorite PC games on the go.
 It wasn’t so long ago that the Steam Deck was sold out everywhere and people were clamoring to get one.
 Thankfully, Valve has increased its supply and it’s easier than ever to get your hands on this excellent gaming portable.
 Play games from your Steam library on the go or load up on new titles for your next vacation.
 Gaming makes those long-haul flights a breeze.

 When you get your Steam Deck be sure to check out our 22 tips and tricks to master your Steam Deck.